Matthew Formston: Personal

 Formston was born on 21 July 1978 in Sydney, New South Wales.
-At the age of five, Formston was diagnosed with Macular Dystrophy eventually reducing his sight to 0% central vision and 5% peripheral vision.
+At the age of five, Formston was diagnosed with Macular Dystrophy eventually reducing his sight to 0% central vision and 3% peripheral vision.
 He is legally blind.
 With a Diploma of Health Science and extensive business and competitive sport experience, Formston holds a national executive role as Head of Sustainability and Corporate Social Responsibility.
-He is also a sought after keynote speaker, business coach and offers strategic training workshops to promote high performing teams and resilient leadership.
-Matt Formston and his wife Rebecca have three children and live on the Central Coast of New South Wales.

 Career

 Competitive sports

 Formston's cycling career began in 2009 while on a charity ride for the Macular Disease Foundation.
 The ride took Formston from Sydney to Melbourne and he successfully completed it on a single bike.
 In 2012, Formston was named the Central Coast Cyclist of the Year.
 Formston originally rode competitively with Phillip Thuaux in 2010 before pairing with Mick Curran in 2012 as a tandem partner and the pair were known as OzTandem.
 Curran, a fully sighted competitor, held the role of pilot for the duo.
 They went on to win gold in both track and road cycling on most continents around the globe and amassed 12 Australian National Titles between 2012 and 2016.

-In 2013, the pair won gold in the Tandem Road Race at the UCI Para-cycling Road World Cup in Canada.
-In 2014, Formston and Curran set a new world record in the Tandem Pursuit event clocking a time of 4:11.213.
-In the same year, they took home the gold medal at the 2014 UCI Para-cycling Track World Championships in Aguascalientes, Mexico.
-Formston and Curran competed in the 2015 UCI Para-cycling Track World Championships in Apeldoorn, Netherlands and finished second in the Tandem Pursuit.

-Formston and Curran's bond went beyond the tandem bike with the pair starting their own business known as Champion Vision.

 At the 2016 Rio Paralympics, Formston's new cycling pilot was Nick Yallouris from Chittaway Point, New South Wales eventually announcing his retirement from competitive cycling the same year.

-In 2016, Formston was awarded the New South Wales Institute of Sport Scholarship to continue his pursuit of competitive cycling and surfing.

-In 2017, Formston appeared alongside Ron McCallum on the Season 2 premiere episode of ABC's You Can't Ask That entitled "Blind People".